Clustmart/Bookmarks-Management/README.md

 To install the app, simply clone the repository to your local machine.

+__Note: if you get at runtime Error: Failed to read bookmarks plist, make sure that Bookmarks Management app has "Full Disck Access" (in System Settings)__

 ## Usage

 Once the app is installed, you can run it from the command line.